Joseph7e/Mitochondrial-Sequence-Database/README.md

+# NG-MMAT
-# Next-generation Mitochondrial Metagenomics Analysis Toolkit (NG-MMAT)
+# Next-generation Mitochondrial Metagenomics Analysis Toolkit
 A pipeline for assembly, annotation, and phylogenomic analysis of mitochondrial sequences derived from next-generation sequencing data.
 The program is designed for metagenomic data but is equally useful for data from individual animals.